Linear inverse problems with nonnegativity constraints: singularity of optimisers: Numerical experiments

+We first look at an example from PET, where the aim is to solve~\eqref{opt}.
+We are investigating whether optimisers are singular depending on the noise level.
+Indeed, our conjecture that PET functions satisfy hypothesis (C) means that singular measures should be obtained, at least for a sufficient amount of noise.

-We first look at an example from PET, where the aim is to solve~\eqref{opt} with $y$.
-A common way to do so is to use the following iterates, called \emph{multiplicative}~\cite{Lee2001, Fevotte2011}.
-Starting from some $\mu_0 \in \MM_+(K)$ (typically a positive constant over the domain), the iterates write
+When the divergence used is a $\beta$-divergence $D_\beta$ with $\beta \in [1,2]$, a common way to solve the optimisation problem~\eqref{opt} is to use the following iterates, called \emph{multiplicative}~\cite{Lee2001, Fevotte2011}.
+Starting from some $\mu_0 \in \MM_+$ (typically with a positive constant density over the domain), the iterates write